pietervandereems/PeerPouch/README.md

 A plugin for PouchDB which allows a remote PouchDB instance to be used locally.
 It transfers data over WebRTC, for simple lower-latency remote access and even particularly peer-to-peer replication!

+This is an attempt to get PeerPouch working for me

 ## API

 To set up a peer connection, you actually need to start with a centralized database — this hub is first used for signalling connection parameters, and *then* the connection can be used to exchange messages.